Schumer, Pelosi strike deal with Trump to move forward with infrastructure

 “We told the president we needed his ideas on funding,” Schumer said.

+"The United States has not come even close to properly investing in infrastructure for many years, foolishly prioritizing the interests of other countries over our own," Sanders said.
+"We have to invest in this country’s future and bring our infrastructure to a level better than it has ever been before."

+Sanders also said the president and Democratic leaders would meet in the near future to discuss prescription drug prices.

-Both Schumer and Pelosi spoke positively of the meeting, praising the president’s approach.
+Both Schumer and Pelosi also spoke positively of Tuesday's meeting, praising the president’s approach.

 Pelosi called the session a “very productive meeting” and said she was “very pleased” with Trump’s “positive attitude.”